As I mentioned in my last post, Tender, Loving, Care, I was once referred to as an OLD COW. This is that story...

+What if Miss Fit is seeking revenge?
 What if she scratches the car or slashes our tires?
-And why would she call me an old cow?
+Can't believe she called me an old cow.
 My father's the old cow, not me.

 We waited until the crowd dispersed before making our way past the well placed, overflowing bin of returned glasses.
 Dad "hid" his tightly in his right hand and held onto me loosely with his left.